Solresol: Vocabulary

 Finally, combinations of five syllables designate animals, plants and minerals.

 By default, all animate nouns and pronouns imply that they are of male sex.
-To differentiate the female sex, you add a bar, hyphen or macron to the final syllable of the corresponding article or the word itself.
+To differentiate the female sex, a bar, hyphen or macron is added to the final syllable of the corresponding article or the word itself.
 In speech, this is indicated by repeating the vowel of the syllable, with a glottal stop separating the repeated vowel from the rest of the word.

 However, in modern translations, pronouns do not change depending on gender.
 Instead, they are simply translated into English as neutral pronouns; it and they.

 A unique feature of Solresol is that meanings can be inverted by reversing the syllables in words.
 For instance fala means good or tasty, and lafa means bad.
 Interruptions in the logical order of words in each category are usually caused by these reversible words.

 However, not all words are reversible in this sense, such as dorefare meaning neck, and refaredo meaning wardrobe, which are obviously not opposites.

 The following table shows the words of up to two syllables from Gajewski's dictionary:

-The definite article has different forms for nominative, genitive and dative case, or, in other words, for "the", "to the", and "of the": 'la', 'fa' and 'la si', respectively.
+The definite article has different forms for the nominative, genitive and dative cases, or, in English, for "the", "to the", and "of the": 'la', 'fa' and 'lasi', respectively.